ardelio/grunt-config-factory/README.md

 mkdir grunt_config
 ```

-Create a JSON file which will house the plugin's configuration. _The filename must match the plugin configuration name_.
+Create a JSON file which will house the plugin's configuration.

+_Note: The filename must match the plugin's expected configuration property name_.

-As an example, if we wanted to configure `grunt-contrib-connect`
+As an example, if we wanted to configure `grunt-contrib-connect` we need to call the file `connect.json` because `grunt-contrib-connect` expects the property name to be `connect`.

 ```
 touch grunt_config/connect.json